-Lien date January 1

-Levy date July 1

-Due date November 1 and February 1
+Lien date Levy date Due date January 1 July 1 November 1 and February 1

 Collection dates

 December 10 and April 10

 (k) Use of Estimates

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
 Accordingly, actual results could differ from those estimates.